Home

 For example, a baby in the 95th percentile at 4 months of age, is the height of an average 1 year old!
 Take a closer look at the height percentiles in the baby growth charts, and slide over to see where your tall baby's height falls for OTHER ages.
 Cross-referencing the baby percentiles puts in in perspective.

 Knowing these details, may help you buy clothes, (we were buying 9-12 month sizes after 4 months).
 You may also be better able to decide if a particular activity toy will actually fit your child too.
+Any toy your gear your baby has to sit in or on, must "fit".

 Since many visitors have been wondering if they're baby is "big" as well as tall, we've recently added this weight percentiles chart below.